Green-Software-Foundation/patterns/docs/catalog/cloud/reduce-transmitted-data.md

 Another consideration worth noting is the choice between different data formats, e.g. XML v.s.
 Protobuf, where the latter is much more compact, will affect the overall network traffic.

-## Pros & Cons
+## Considerations
-- **PRO**: It may reduce cloud bills because minimising the size of the data transmitted will cost less.
+- It may reduce cloud bills because minimising the size of the data transmitted will cost less.
-- **CON**: If we minimise the dataset by taking away properties or values, there may be overhead to corelate the missing properties or values.s
+- If we minimise the dataset by taking away properties or values, there may be overhead to corelate the missing properties or values.s